jshafto/app_academy_notes/w6_learning_objectives.md

 ```
 ### Use `Promises` to write more maintainable asynchronous code
 - promises (and chaining them using `then`) will make code more legible
-    - method chaining allows you to keep a much more legible indentation3
+    - method chaining allows you to keep a much more legible indentation
+- if you return a Promise from a success or error handler, the next handler isn't called until that Promise completes.
 ### Use the `fetch` API to make `Promise`-based API calls
 - fetch takes 2 parameters: url and an object with options for the request
--
+- returns a promise
 ```javascript
 const fetch = require('node-fetch');